elixir-lsp/elixir-ls/README.md

 ### Conditional breakpoints

 Break conditions are supported and evaluate elixir expressions within the context set of breakpoints.
 There is currently a limit of 100 breakpoint conditions.
-Due to limitations in `:int` breakpoint conditions cannot be unset and are not supported on function breakpoints.
+Due to limitations in `:int` breakpoint conditions cannot be unset.
 See also limitations on Expression evaluator for further details.

 ### Expression evaluator